Some Nights (song): Chart performance

-"Some Nights" has reached number one in Australia, New Zealand, and Israel.
+"Some Nights" has reached number 1 in Australia, New Zealand, and Israel.
 The song has also reached the top ten in the United States, Canada, Ireland, Austria, Italy, Belgium, and the United Kingdom, and has so far made the top 30 in the Netherlands, Sweden, and Switzerland; it has also charted in Japan.

 In the United States, "Some Nights" debuted on the Billboard Hot 100 the same week their album Some Nights debuted at number 3 on the Billboard 200.
 The song remained in the lower region of the chart for approximately four months due to low-level sales and consistent high-level streaming, before finally entering the top 40 in its 18th week.
 In its 23rd week, it switched places with "We Are Young" at number 11 on the chart, where it stayed the week after.
 In the song's 25th week on the chart, it entered the top ten by jumping to number 8.
 In its sixth week in the top ten, it reached number 3, which has been its peak position.
 As of March 2014, the song has sold over 5 million copies in the United States.
 It also reached number 2 on the Mainstream Top 40 chart, coincidentally behind Maroon 5's "One More Night".

 Music video

 The music video for "Some Nights" was produced by Poonam Sehrawat and directed by Anthony Mandler, and released on MTV.com on June 4, 2012.
 The video is of a fictional American Civil War night battle where the band performs on the battlefield.
 The lead singer, Nate Ruess, also sings as he rallies a Union regiment in preparation for battle.
 The flag of the Union troops is that of the 20th Maine Infantry Regiment, volunteer soldiers that were commanded by Joshua Lawrence Chamberlain starting in 1863.
 The video features two soldiers, one from each side of the conflict.
 The Confederate soldier is a middle-aged farmer clearly in love with his life, land and animals.
 The Union soldier is a young man, presumably from Maine, who has left his love to fight as a volunteer.
 In battle, the two sides first form lines and engage in a shooting battle.
 The Confederates charge the Union line (though they do so without appearing to mount bayonets).
 The Union troops engage in hand-to-hand combat in which the young Union soldier grits his teeth with determination and bayonets the Confederate soldier-farmer, brutally killing him.
 The Union regiment is victorious and the band follows the Union troops as it marches confidently and with apparent conviction towards its next battle, the young soldier exemplifying fulfilment in answering the song's central question, "What do I stand for?".
 He writes his love a letter which she cherishes.

-The music video on YouTube has achieved significant popularity, as it has been viewed over 235 million times.